Movatterモバイル変換

 This article containsIPA phonetic symbols.
 Without properrendering support, you may seequestion marks, boxes, or other symbols instead ofUnicode characters.
 For an introductory guide on IPA symbols, seeHelp:IPA.

-Nuosu orNosu (ꆈꌠꉙ, transcribed asNuo su hxop), also known asNorthern Yi,Liangshan Yi, andSichuan Yi, is theprestige language of theYi people; it has been chosen by the Chinese government as the standardYi language (Chinese:彝语) and as such is the only one taught in schools in both oral and written forms.
-It was spoken by two million people and was increasing (as of PRC census); 60% were monolingual (1994 estimate).
+Nuosu orNosu (ꆈꌠꉙ or written in traditional script, transcribed asNuo su hxop), also known asNorthern Yi,Liangshan Yi, andSichuan Yi, is theprestige language of theYi people; it has been chosen by the Chinese government as the standardYi language (Chinese:彝语) and as such is the only one taught in schools in both oral and written forms.
+It is spoken by two million people and is increasing (as of PRC census); 60% were monolingual (1994 estimate).
 Nuosu is the native Nuosu name for their own language and is not used inMandarin Chinese, though it may sometimes be translated asNuòsūyǔ (simplified Chinese:诺苏语;traditional Chinese:諾蘇語).[2]

 Nuosu is one of several oftenmutually unintelligible varieties known as Yi, Lolo, Moso, or Noso.
 The six Yi languages recognized by the Chinese government have only 25% to 50% of their vocabulary in common.
 They share a commontraditional writing system, but that is used forshamanism, rather than daily accounting.[citation needed]